JTBWatchDog/DF_Garden/src/site/notes/DFMA/Magic/Avabella magic 2.md

 >> This can only be used when she first activates Arcana Augere.
 Upon activating Augere, she can choose whether or not to use **Kickstart**.
 This allows her to begin with level 4 Pressure instantly, at the cost of instantly creating 5 levels of Heat.
 >
 > **µ Envelopment** (Support | Fire)
->> Reguires level 4 Pressure to activate, consumes 2 per turn.
+>> Requires level 4 Pressure to activate, consumes 2 per turn.
 Can be activated for as much time as Ava desires, including being pulsed.
 No matter how briefly, it will always consume 2 levels on activation.
 >> Forgoes the passive defense and offensive-efficiency utility her aura normally provides to, instead, spread it into a 6m diameter sphere around her.
 Being spread so thin, it can't burn anything.
 Instead, Ava can sense any magical thing within the bounds of the sphere so long as **Envelopment** is active.
 >
 > **µ Feohte wiþ þone Dracan** (Offense, Passive | Fire) (or "Fight with the Dragon")